Aretec-Inc/diSearch-GCP-Marketplace-Deployment/deployer-image/README.md

     - image-processing
     - update_metadata_ingested_document

 You can use the following commands to obtain the required variable information.
-Add this information as **default values** in the **schema.yaml** file and include it in the corresponding **values.yaml** file, as described below.
+Add this information as **default values** under the **properties** section in the **schema.yaml** file and include it in the corresponding **values.yaml** file, as described below.

 - Fetch the project ID and place it in the vertexai and disearch values.yaml file at line #4.

 - Use the following command to create a connection string and encode it in Base64.
-Place it in vertexai values.yaml at line #12 under the variable "cloudSqlDbConn".
+Place it in vertexai values.yaml at line #12 under the variable **cloudSqlDbConn**.

     Creating Postgres Connection String